ballerburg9005/godot-metadata-inspector/README.md

 You shouldn't touch underscored stuff that was already there, it is from the engine and might break things.

 *Pro tip:* You can open the Project's .tscn files with a text editor and edit the \_\_meta\_\_ dictionary as plain text.
-In case you need to e.g. completely restructure your data or using the GUI is somehow at some point inconvenient.
+In case you need to e.g. completely restructure your data or using the GUI is somehow is inconvenient.

 LICENSE
 -------